Lucy Caldwell

 Lucy Caldwell FRSL (born 1981) is a Northern Irish playwright and novelist.
-She was the winner of the 2021 BBC National Short Story Award.
+She was the winner of the 2021 BBC National Short Story Award and of the 2023 Walter Scott Prize.

 Biography

-Born in Belfast in 1981 in what she later described as into one of the darkest and most turbulent years of the Troubles: the year the hunger strikes began, when within a few months Bobby Sands and nine others died; when things seemed to be spiralling irrevocably out of control.
-She studied at Strathearn School and later at Queens' College, Cambridge, graduating with a First Class Degree, and Goldsmiths College, London.
-Caldwell left the city she had always considered 'boring, introverted' in 1999 but later declared 'yes, it's true: I do love this city, and I do love these streets, and I am proud to be from here.'
+She was born in Belfast in 1981 in what she later described as into "one of the darkest and most turbulent years of the Troubles: the year the hunger strikes began, when within a few months Bobby Sands and nine others died; when things seemed to be spiralling irrevocably out of control."
+She studied at Strathearn School and later at Queens' College, Cambridge, graduating with a First-Class Degree, and Goldsmiths, University of London.
+Caldwell left the city she had always considered "boring, introverted" in 1999, but later declared: "yes, it's true: I do love this city, and I do love these streets, and I am proud to be from here."

+Work

-In June 2004, Caldwell's first short play, The River was performed at the Royal Welsh College of Music & Drama, and subsequently the Edinburgh Festival Fringe.
+In June 2004, Caldwell's first short play, The River, was performed at the Royal Welsh College of Music & Drama, and subsequently the Edinburgh Festival Fringe.
 The play won her the PMA Most Promising Playwright Award.
 Caldwell spent time as writer-on-attachment to the National Theatre in 2005.
 Her first full-length play, Leaves, won the 2006 George Devine Award, the 2007 Susan Smith Blackburn Prize and the BBC Stewart Parker Award.
 In 2007 it was produced by the Druid Theatre Company, and directed by Garry Hynes.
 The play premiered in Galway before transferring to the Royal Court Theatre.